 Early February – Arrow Parent Information Night at Tharp Sixth Grade School

-March 1 – Students must be identified gifted in all qualifying areas to participate in the Arrow Program
+Early March – Students must be identified as gifted in all qualifying areas to participate in the Arrow Program

-March 15 – Deadline for families of qualifying students to notify Gifted Services of their decision whether or not to participate in the Arrow Program
+Early March – Deadline for families of qualifying students to notify Gifted Services of their decision whether or not to participate in the Arrow Program

 Students identified as gifted in superior cognitive ability and/or reading will be cluster grouped in Language Arts classes.

-Gifted services in Advanced Math 6 (renamed Honors Math 6 for 2019-2020) or Accelerated Math 7 will be provided to students identified as gifted in math or superior cognitive ability.
+Gifted services in Honors Math 6 or Accelerated Math 7 will be provided to students identified as gifted in math or superior cognitive ability.

 Grades Seven and Eight